isakhammer/master_thesis/README.md

 # Specialization Project
-### Solving the Biharmonic Equation using a Continuous Interior Penalty Method
+### Solving the Biharmonic Equation using a Continuous Interior Penalty Finite Element Method

 I did my specialization project at Norwegian University of Science and Technology under the supervision of André Massing.